Maximinodotpy/articles/025 - Product Tour with JavaScript and SCSS/_blog/article.md

+---
-# Product Tour with JavaScript and SCSS
+name: 'Product Tour with JavaScript and SCSS'
-**Learn how to make a Product Tour with JavaScript to showcase the features of a Website to your Users.**
+description: 'Learn how to make a Product Tour with JavaScript to showcase the features of a Website to your Users.'
+---

 ## Idea